top of page

 AIKI

 Dr. Elisha Hall works to enhance the lives of African descendant peoples (ADP) through African-centered praxis that centers African culture and history.
-The African and Indigenous Knowledge Institute (AIKI) works to disseminate local methods, practices, curricula, facilitation styles, strategic planning, and project management for individuals, families and organizations.
-In addition, we provide technical assistance, business development, and consulting for social entrepreneurs, small businesses, and nonprofits, and social enterprises.
+The African and Indigenous Knowledge Institute (AIKI) works to disseminate culturally-centered methods, practices, curricula, facilitation styles, strategic planning, and project management for individuals, families and organizations.
+In addition, we provide technical assistance, food and nutrition education, business development, and consulting for nonprofit organizations, small businesses, and social enterprises.

 AIKI Includes the following:

-• Kemetic Meditation workshops and other community wellness strategies and approaches to address mental health, stress and trauma
+• Kemetic meditation workshops and other community wellness strategies to address mental health, stress and trauma

 • Arts-based youth and family development